המעבר לענן IaaS

 The goal: Even if one line goes down, the services remain active.

-For managers without a technical background: Imagine that your office is perfect – but the road to it is blocked.
+For managers without a technical background: Imagine that your office is perfect – but the path to it is blocked.
 Therefore, a dual communication path is required, with infrastructure that ensures business continuity even in the event of failures.

 Step Five: Information Security – Full Responsibility of the Organization